oceanprotocol-archive/OEPs/9/README.md

 Different actors and stakeholders are necessary to interact between them using the Ocean Protocol defined.
 One of the essential points of Ocean is to provide the mechanisms allowing to untrusted users to trade using the system.

-The main motivation of OOT is to define a simple and clear protocol allowing those mechanics.
+The main motivation of TX is to define a simple and clear protocol allowing those mechanics.

 Some considerations: